dotnet/docs/docs/framework/additional-apis/pos-for-net/creating-a-basic-service-object-code-template.md

       - Major version
       - Minor version

 5. Create a default public parameterless constructor.
-This is required for [PosExplorer](ms884843\(v=winembedded.11\).md) to create an instance of your class by using .NET reflection.
+This is required for <xref:Microsoft.PointOfService.PosExplorer> to create an instance of your class by using .NET reflection.

 ## Example